aazaff/teachPaleobiology/LabExercise11.md

 ##### /units
 This route will allow you to search for different rock units based on certain search criteria.

 Units are the foundation of Macrostrat, equivalent to the idea of a fossil occurrence in the Paleobiology Database.
-Units may exist at any level of the lithostratigraphic hierarchy - members, formations, groups, or supergroups.
+Units may be classified at any level of the lithostratigraphic hierarchy - members, formations, groups, or supergroups.

 Many units have additional attributes attached to them, such as their age, geographic location, and lithologic attributes (e.g., igneous/metamorphic/sedimentary or terrestrial/marine)